DNAvs CPU

 you to win more often in the long term).
 Learning is a

 bumpy road.
-It is likely you will see me commit some
+You will likely see me commit some

 stupendous blunders as I try to learn.